linas/i370-bigfoot/docker/i370-bigfoot/scripts/6-busybox-demo/README.md

 make
 ```

-Once built, copy `busybox` to your root filesystem image, and set the
+Once built, copy `busybox` to `root-disk` (the pre-configured root
-linux `cmd_line` to `init=/busybox ash -i`.
-Upon booting, this will
+filesystem in the directory below), and set the linux `cmd_line` to
-start the `ash` shell in interactive mode.
-The very first thing you
+`init=/busybox ash -i`.
+Upon booting, this will start the `ash` shell
-will and to do will then be:
+in interactive mode.
+The very first thing you will need to do will be:
 ```
 busybox mount -t proc foo /proc
 ```